 A football field is 100 yards long.
 Our back bed is just over 70 yards and the side portion is 35 yards long.
 The width changes throughout – 2ft at the narrowest and 5-8 yards at the widest.

-Which completely eliminated the bowl effect, brought the middle section to the height of remaining yard and gave all that removed sod good purpose!
+Which completely eliminated the bowl effect, brought the middle section to the height of the remaining yard, and gave all that removed sod good purpose!
 Bravo Pekka!!

 We got to chipping and spreading soon after the final tree was planted.
 We haven’t yet gotten the entire landscaped area covered in mulch yet.
 Me thinks we need to order in a delivery of about 75 cubic meters of mulch to top everything before it’s completely inundated with weeds.